cg-tuwien/ppsurf_modeling/README.md

    4. Use vectorization of NumPy arrays.
 Do NOT iterate over the faces.
    5. Do NOT use the functions in Trimesh's sample module.
 2. **Run the [make_dataset.py](make_dataset.py) to create the dataset for the next task.
 Outputs are created in `datasets/abc_modeling_course/`.**
 3. **Describe the sampling process and show some results in your report.
 You will find the point clouds as .xyz `datasets/abc_modeling_course/04_pts_vis`.
-Use screenshots of these objects (e.g. opened in Meshlab) for your report.
-For some reason, opening the .xyz files with Meshlab does not work but drag&drop from the explorer does.**
+Use screenshots of these objects (e.g. opened in Meshlab) for your report.**

 You should get a point cloud like this: